Package 'Pv3Rs'

 Description

-Plots a 2D simplex, a triangle with unit sides centered at the origin, to which marginal posterior probabilities of the 3Rs can be added; see project2D() and examples below.
+Plots a 2D simplex, a triangle with unit sides centred at the origin, onto which marginal posterior probabilities of relapse, reinfection and recrudescence (or any other vector of three numbers in zero to one summing to one) can be projected; see project2D() and examples below.

 Usage